Corpus Luteum Cysts: Causes and Treatments

 In some cases, infections or conditions like endometriosis may cause changes in ovarian function, leading to cyst formation.

 A corpus luteum cyst is a common occurrence during early pregnancy.
 It forms when the follicle that released the egg during ovulation doesn't dissolve as it normally would, but instead fills with fluid, forming a cyst.
-While these cysts are usually harmless and resolve on their own, they can sometimes cause discomfort or complications.
-Here's what you need to know about corpus luteum cysts in pregnancy.

 Corpus Luteum Cyst Pregnancy Symptoms

 Generally, a corpus luteum cyst does not present noticeable symptoms.
 But some women might have mild discomfort or pain in the pelvic region.
 If large, the cyst can press on nearby tissues, causing bloating, cramping or pressure in the lower body.
-These symptoms are usually mild and can be treated with over-the-counter pain freedom if necessary.
+These symptoms are usually mild and can be treated with over-the-counter pain relief if necessary.

 Corpus Luteum Cyst Symptoms in Early Pregnancy